Kitware/SMQTK/docs/release_notes/pending_release.diy-ai.rst

 * Update IQR service unit tests stub class for the new DescriptorGenerator API and iteration properties.

+Tools / Scripts
+* Updated the ``smqtk.bin.classifyFiles`` tool to use the new DescriptorGenerator API.
+* Updated the ``smqtk.bin.computeDescriptor`` tool to use the new DescriptorGenerator API.
+* Updated the ``smqtk.bin.iqr_app_model_generation`` tool to use the new DescriptorGenerator API.
+* Updated some old MEMEX scripts to use the new DescriptorGenerator API.

 Utils
 * Added additional description capability to ProgressReporter.
 * Added a return of self in the ``ContentTypeValidator.raise_valid_element()``